orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

         Off(OUT_A + OUT_C);
     }

-NQC is a command line compiler, and not a development environment, so I suggest using it with a text editor – for example Gedit on Linux, Notepad++ on Windows or Textmate on the Mac.
-The NQC website has the details for installing it on windows, although it is a bit more involved on the Mac and Linux.
+NQC is a command line compiler, and not a development environment, so I suggest using NQC with a text editor – for example Gedit on Linux, Notepad++ on Windows or Textmate on the Mac.
+The NQC website has the details for installing it on windows, although installation is a bit more involved on the Mac and Linux.
 NQC does not require the original RCX software to be installed to run.

 Some other advanced systems for programming Lego P-Bricks are LegOS and BrickOS.
 NQC is the easiest, but the others are also worth a look.